OpenNebula/marketplace-docs/source/service/vnf.rst

     localhost:~# tail -f /var/log/one-appliance/ONE_configure.log

-You should see an activity there and the final lines should resemble:
+You should see the activity there and the final lines should resemble:

 .. code::